Elsewhere on this site, we talk about using and me correctly. This article addresses the appropriate use of myself and other reflexive pronouns.

 4. Harriot assured us that she would lock the building herself.

-As we can see in the second and fourth sentences, the reflexive pronoun does not have to be right next to a noun to intensify it.
+As we can see in the second and fourth sentences, a reflexive pronoun does not have to be right next to a noun to intensify it.

 Third, a Reflexive Pronoun Must Always Refer to the Subject of Its Own Clause

-This third point is very important: Regardless of which role a reflexive pronoun fills—object or intensifier—the reflexive pronoun must refer to (think “reflect”) the same person or thing as the subject of the same clause:
+This third point is very important: Regardless of which role a reflexive pronoun fills—object or intensifier—the reflexive pronoun must refer to (think reflect) the same person or thing serving as the subject of the same clause:

 • In the clause “I gave myself a treat,” I and myself refer to the same person.